DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Using this framework, the APT(v3) layout by Apsu (2021-12) was added, with Angle, Wide and Sym ergo mods.
 	- The Sym-Mn (only the MN loop) partial mod is now a named Remap.
 Fits layouts with no symbol in the QWERTY `P` position.
 		- This includes Semimak, APTv3 and several other alternative keyboard layouts.
-	- Fixed: The Layout Selector GUI had a bug for Cmk (which uses a subdir), causing the loss of a backslash in the layout path.
+	- Fixed: Several Layout Selector GUI bugs.
+		- Fixed a Layout Selector bug for Cmk (which uses a subdir), causing the loss of a backslash in the layout path.
 			- It was broken in commit "Reworked Settings GUI initalization " (12d964a) 2023-07-13, in the file `pkl_gui_settings.ahk`.
+		- Fixed a Layout Selector bug that would allow an invalid KbdType to show up if another LayType had that KbdType.
+		- Any LayDir not starting with the LayMain's 3LA (usually the 3 first letters) is not shown in the Layout Selector anymore.
 	- Added the Graphite layout by Richard Davison alias 'stronglytyped'.
 Also a keymap-friendly Graphite-HB variant (no shift state changes).